masuday/Blupf90TutorialStandard/installation_availability.md

 Availability
 ============

-The BLUPF90 family programs are available at the official web site of the Animal Breeding and Genetics Group at the University of Georgia.
-This web site provides the latest version of the programs.
-See the following link.
+The BLUPF90 family of programs is available on the official website of the Animal Breeding and Genetics Group at the University of Georgia.
+This website provides the latest versions of the programs.
+See the following link:

-- Animal Breeding and Genetics Group -- University of Georgia (<http://nce.ads.uga.edu/>)
+- Animal Breeding and Genetics Group — University of Georgia (<http://nce.ads.uga.edu/>)

 You can download the programs and use them for personal or academic purposes.
 Some programs are not available online.
 These programs are provided under a contract with our team.
-See the official webs site for details.
+See the official website for details.

-Now the official manual for a series of the programs is available at the official web site.
-The manual provides detailed options to control the programs as well as demonstrations on analyses with various linear models.
+The official manual for the program suite is now available on the website.
+The manual provides detailed descriptions of the available options as well as demonstrations of analyses using various linear models.